Wilferd/notpiazzasite/weekly reports/reports/weeklymanagementreport7.markdown

 **Note:**  Similarly, we are looking at the same issue for Canvas integration (feature W7).
 This will most likely have to take the same route as the student TA Queue for now being in a separate url, then eventually get integrated into Canvas if the school sees it as a success (upcoming 10/21 design document will have more details on these changes).
 - Beta Demo (Team due 10/28)
 - P11. settings page for users to modify personal information.
 (Mark due 10/28)
-- Work on W8 - Setting/sending email notifications.
+- W8.
+Setting/sending email notifications.
 This would allow the user to select how often they get emailed and for what types of posts for each of their courses.
 (Kaden due 11/4 now instead of 10/28) \
 **Note:** With the SSO and Canvas Integration being tasks needed to be completed after demo day, this allows us to focus more time on notifications.
 We would now like to add additional user notifications for role changes, student notifications for when they are added to and dropped from courses, and professor notifications for when students join their courses.
 We will need to push back the due date of this to accomodate these changes (upcoming 10/21 design document will have more details).
 - W1.
 Image and file uploading when creating posts/comments.
 (Ryan due 11/11)
 - W2.
 Abstract way of demonstrating searching for a post with speech bubbles that grow as more characters are typed. (due 11/18)